Blair Witch Volume III: The Elly Kedward Tale: Plot

 The player must guide Prye through his investigation, to discover what happened to Elly Kedward.
 In his search, he happens upon a child having been bound and tortured in the forest.
 After freeing the child, a voice warns him not to interfere before sending zombies onto him.
-In the forest, Prye meets a shaman by the name of Asgaya Gigagei, who tells him of the legend of Hecaitomix, an evil spirit once worshipped by the Natives before white settlers first arrived.
-Angered that he's no longer revered, Hecaitmox plans to destroy the human race and conquer the world.
+In the forest, Prye meets a shaman by the name of Asgaya Gigagei, who tells him of the legend of Hecaitomix, an evil spirit once worshipped by the natives before white settlers first arrived.
+Angered that he's no longer revered, Hecaitomix plans to destroy the human race and conquer the world.
 Prye learns that Hecaitomix has abducted a number of children for sacrificial murder, and makes it his quest to rescue them.

-Prye's journey not only takes him throughout the woods, but into the spirit realm which Hecaitmox conquered, and the demonic realm which he already rules.
-While rescuing Hecaitomix's hostages and facing his minions, Prye eventually faces Hecatomix himself, with Asgaya's help.
+Prye's journey not only takes him throughout the woods, but into the spirit realm which Hecaitomix conquered, and the demonic realm which he already rules.
+While rescuing Hecaitomix's hostages and facing his minions, Prye eventually faces Hecaitomix himself, with Asgaya's help.
 After escaping Hecaitomix's realm, Prye encounters Styler, who reveals herself to be a servant and vessel of Hecaitomix.
 The two fight, with Prye managing to defeat her (either by killing her or exorcising the demon from her body).

 If Styler is killed, Prye is thanked by the townspeople for having rescued the children and is offered a job as a constable, which Prye declines, having regained his faith and returns to his church to resume his previous position.
 Exorcising Styler results in a different ending where she returns to her senses and thanks Prye, explaining that she had been under the demon's influence all throughout the story.
 She asks Prye to come with her, hinting at a romantic partnership.
 Prye declines, reaffirming his faith and desire to return to his flock.
 Prye and Styler share a goodbye and part ways.

 Reception

 Blair Witch Volume III: The Elly Kedward Tale received "mixed or average" reviews, according to video game review aggregator Metacritic.
-Kevin Rice of Next Generation said that the game was not scary, challenging, and only mildly entertaining.
+Kevin Rice of NextGen said that the game was not scary or challenging, and only mildly entertaining.

-In the United States, it sold 8,500 copies by October 2001.
+The game sold 8,500 units in the U.S. by October 2001.